TechLadies/technical-task/README.md

 	- Link to your [GitHub](https://github.com) page (eg. [https://github.com/miccheng](https://github.com/miccheng))

 6. There should be a ***Blog*** page where you can include some blog posts.
+7. There should be a navigation bar with hyperlinks to all the above pages.

 ---